 Pretty much every family in West Virginia vacations at Myrtle Beach.
 Being a true West Virginian, I have vacationed here so many times that I am bored.
-However, located only about ten minutes away, the landscape starts to perk my interest with the neighboring towns as Georgetown, Garden City, Murrells Inlet, Pawley’s Island, and Litchfield Beach.
+However, located only about ten minutes away, the landscape starts to peak my interest with the neighboring towns as Georgetown, Garden City, Murrells Inlet, Pawley’s Island, and Litchfield Beach.
 This five pack is referred to as South Carolina’s Hammock Coast and each has its own distinct personality.

 South Carolina’s Hammock Coast